halbux/sparselizard/README.md

 # Build instructions

-Run the scripts in the 'install_external_libs' folder then:
+Run the scripts in the 'install_external_libs' folder then configure and build:
 ```bash
 mkdir build && cd build
 cmake ..